 A major study published in 2012 by Stanford researcher Mark Z. Jacobson and UC-Davis research scientist Mark A. Delucchi showed that the world could shift to a sustainable energy system within 20 years.
 (Here’s a link to a summary article on it in Scientific American; the actual study can be found in two parts here and here).
 They estimated that it would cost about $100 trillion over 20 years to shift the world to a power system based on wind, solar, and water.
 Current Gross World Product is about $79 trillion (measured in terms of purchasing power parity).
 According to estimates provided by the CIA Factbook, average global growth for the last ten years (2001-2011) was 3.76 percent, with inflation during the same period of 1.3 percent.
 If we make the simplifying assumption that these figures will also be the averages for the next 20 years, the gross world product over that period will be about $2,370 trillion.
 That’s a huge amount of productivity — more than two quadrillion dollars.
 Yes, quadrillion, not trillion, but that’s over 20 years.
 From this two quadrillion dollars of economic production we would devote $100 trillion to sustainable energy conversion, which, although it seems like a lot, is only 4.2 percent of the total.

-Now, since the cost of doing nothing about climate change is as much as 3.2 percent of economic growth over that period, and introducing clean energy systems will help mitigate that cost over time, we should subtract at least part of that from the cost of clean energy.
-Let’s take away half, or 1.6 percent.
+Now, since the cost of doing nothing about climate change is as much as 3.2 percent of economic growth over that period, introducing clean energy systems will help mitigate that cost over time.
+Especially, with growing investments and interest in Uranium Production and using it to produce energy, we can see a better source of energy that may not cost or cause much effect on the environment.
+So, we should subtract at least part of that from the cost of clean energy.
+Let’s take away half or 1.6 percent.
 That gives us a rough cost estimate for establishing a sustainable energy system: 2.6 percent of Gross World Product over 20 years.
 That doesn’t count the fact that engaging in such a massive infrastructure project would have a powerful stimulus effect on the world’s economy; if we figure that in, the net effect on global economic growth would probably be positive, not negative, and it would be all green: we would save the biosphere and create lots of jobs all at once!
 And remember: we would save as many as 100 million human lives to boot!

 It would cost us only 2.6 percent of GDP over 20 years to implement clean energy around the entire globe, stopping climate change from eventually destroying civilization.
 You wouldn’t even really notice it; even if the cost was double that it wouldn’t be burdensome, compared to doing nothing.
 That’s a cost any rational person should be willing to bear.